LandRegistry/local-land-charges/migration/benefits.md

       <li class='numbered-item'>
         <h3 class='heading-medium' id='geospatial'>A geospatial dataset to support local investment decisions</h3>
         <h4 class='heading-small'>Spatial data</h4>
         <p>Spatial LLC data can be overlaid with other LA mapping systems to provide a holistic picture of the LAs assets, locally maintained areas and features.
-For example, a park maintenance team would have access to all tree preservation orders (TPO’s) in specific areas of interest.
-Officers dealing with highway boundary issues can compare TPO data with tree ownership information to improve maintenance.</p>
+For example, a park maintenance team would have access to all tree preservation orders (TPO’s) in specific areas of interest.</p>
+        <p>Officers dealing with highway boundary issues can compare TPO data with tree ownership information to improve maintenance.</p>
         <h4 class='heading-small'>Digitisation</h4>
-        <p>A fully digital dataset with spatial information supports other service areas in the LA, as they can all use the same high quality data.
-The LA team can update charges on the new register using an intuitive, easy to use system from any location.
+        <p>A fully digital dataset with spatial information supports other service areas in the LA, as they can all use the same high quality data.</p>
+        <p>The LA team can update charges on the new register using an intuitive, easy to use system from any location.
 During the data migration process, LA staff work closely with HMLR staff and often develop new skills which can be utilised in other internal data projects.
 This includes defining business rules, using new data analysis and spatial capture tools and understanding the wider uses of data.</p>
       </li>
       <li class='numbered-item'>
         <h3 class='heading-medium' id='digital-data'>Digital data available to support planning and infrastructure projects and stimulate economic growth</h3>